Cycle Sicily's South

 If you're travelling with friends or family but prefer your own room, single rooms are subject to availability and a supplementary payment.
 This trip is also available to solo cyclists.

-This cycling route follows a combination of cycle paths, quiet country roads, stretches of rolling terrain and busier routes when approaching and departing towns and cities.
-Please always be mindful of other roads users at all times, especially when cycling on routes shared with traffic.
-The tried and tested detailed routes notes and maps are easy to follow during your self-guided adventure.
+This cycling route follows a combination of quiet country roads, stretches of rolling terrain and busier routes when approaching and departing towns and cities.
+Please always be mindful of other road users at all times, especially when cycling on routes shared with traffic.
+The tried and tested detailed routes notes and maps, along with GPX tracks, make the route easy to follow on our Macs Adventure Smartphone Navigation App.

 Should you require assistance, local 24/7 telephone support will also be available throughout your trip.